lozo6/cloud-managed-MySQL-DB/README.md

 # How to set up MySQL and ERD

 I will be using Microsoft Azure for the assignment but this can also be done using Google Cloud Platform

+First we will check the dependencies for MySQL (i.e. if more RAM or Storage is needed to run the program)